Belzee10/counter-app/README.md

-## A simple counter app made with react
+## A simple counter made with Reactjs